-We now compare the traceroute results collected using the four different probe selections.
-First, we look at the topology covered by the paths found in traceroutes.
-Then, based on a few representative results, we discuss changes in the observed AS-path lengths, IP hops, and RTT.
+1) Traceroute: First, we compare traceroute results collected using the four different probe selections.
+We look at the topology covered by the paths found in traceroutes and then, based on a few representative results, discuss changes in the observed AS-path lengths, IP hops, and RTT.

 We quantify the topological coverage of collected traceroutes by counting the unique number of ASes and IPs in the traceroute results.
 For fairness and given the lower number of unique probe ASes for WW, this analysis excludes the probe ASes and only focuses on other ASes on the path.
-Figure 6c shows the average number of unique ASes per selection over all regions for IPv4 on the left.
-As expected, using the AS-path length as distance metric maximizes the number of visible ASes, hence producing an average increase of $3.84 \times$ compared to WW.
-The highest increase is in the African region by $4.03 \times$ , or 542 ASes more than WW, for a total of 729 (up from 187) unique ASes visible on the paths.
+Figure 8c shows the average number of unique ASes per selection over all regions for IPv4 on the left.
+As expected, using the ASpath length as distance metric maximizes the number of visible ASes, hence producing an average increase of $3.84 \times$ compared to WW.
+The highest increase is in the African region by $4.03 \times$, or 542 ASes more than WW, for a total of 729 (up from 187) unique ASes visible on the paths.
 Interestingly, the IP-hops and RTT selections also provide a substantial increase of $3.1 \times$ and $2.8 \times$ over WW.